accelerated-computing-class/telerun/README.md

 # Telerun

-Telerun is a tool we've developed for [6.S894](https://accelerated-computing-class.github.io/fall24/) which lets you compile and run code on remote servers featuring special hardware.
+Telerun is a tool we've developed for [6.S894](https://accelerated-computing-class.github.io/fall24/) which lets you compile and run code on remote servers.
 This is the repository for the Telerun client.

 ## Setup